mapmeld/TileMill-GeoCSV/readme.md

 Works with any layer that includes attributes for latitude and longitude ( they can have any name, but they must appear in the layer inspector view )

 <h3>Install</h3>
-Mac OS X Terminal one-liner:
+Mac OS X Terminal - install plugin:
 <code>cp -r TileMill-GeoCSV /Applications/TileMill.app/Contents/Resources/plugins/</code>

+For layers with more than 500 points, copy this to raise max to 10,000 points
+<code>cp TileMill-GeoCSV/Datasource.server.bones /Applications/TileMill.app/Contents/Resources/models/

 <h3>What to do</h3>
 <ol>